 U. S. Patent Office reverses its decisions

-In 1904, the U.S. Patent Office suddenly and surprisingly reversed its previous decisions and gave Marconi a patent for the invention of the radio.
+In 1904, the U.S. Patent Office suddenly and surprisingly reversed its previous decisions and gave Marconi a patent for the invention of radio.
 The reasons for this have never been fully explained, but the powerful financial backing for Marconi in the United States suggests one possible explanation.

 In 1911 the Nobel Prize in Physics was awarded to Marconi and Karl Ferdinand Braun “in recognition of their contributions to the development of wireless telegraphy”.